kyma-project/kyma/components/function-controller/design/internal_registry_garbage_collection.md

 - List all tags for the used images.
 - Identify unused tags and use the Registry API to delete them.

-One caveat with this approach is that it's possible to miss some images for functions created and deleted between runs.
-It's technically possible to simply list _all_ images on the Registry and delete all images that are not currently used by a function, but this approach has a wider blast radius.
-It is preferred the more conservative approach.
+One caveat with this approach is that it's possible to miss some images for Functions created and deleted between runs.
+It's technically possible to simply list _all_ images on the Registry and delete all images that are not currently used by a Function, but this approach has a wider blast radius.
+The more conservative approach is preferred.

 Separately, we need to run the garbage collection tool provided by the Registry to do the actual garbage collection and remove the blobs from the file system.